torvalds/linux/Documentation/process/maintainer-soc.rst

 "Running checks" of Documentation/devicetree/bindings/writing-schema.rst for more information on the validation of devicetrees.

-For new platforms, or additions to existing ones, ``make dtbs_check`` should not add any new warnings.
-For RISC-V and Samsung SoC, ``make dtbs_check W=1`` is required to not add any new warnings.
+For new platforms, or additions to existing ones, ``make dtbs_check`` should analt add any new warnings.
+For RISC-V and Samsung SoC, ``make dtbs_check W=1`` is required to analt add any new warnings.
 If in any doubt about a devicetree change, reach out to the devicetree maintainers.